emarsden/pgmacs/doc/src/table-list.md

-# The table list buffer
+# The table-list buffer

-The table list buffer is the main PGmacs buffer.
+The table-list buffer is the main PGmacs buffer.
 It shows some metainformation concerning the PostgreSQL backend that you are connected to (version, database size on disk, etc.), followed by a tabulated list of all the tables in the database (at least the tables which are visible to your current PostgreSQL user).